 We remain committed to returning excess capital of the business to our shareholders, having considered any expected investments into our remaining investee companies and the corporate spending needs of the business.
 The Board will continue to maintain a high degree of discipline and focus on the Company's operations and corporate spend, taking into account the necessary costs associated with the Company's listed status and with maintaining an appropriate management and corporate governance structure.
+Furthermore, the Board will continually review the Company's listed status taking into account the best interests of Malin's shareholder base and as we work towards realising value from Malin's remaining investments.

-I wish to acknowledge the support of our shareholders throughout 2023 and I look forward to communicating with you through 2024.
+I wish to acknowledge the support of our shareholders throughout 2024 and I look forward to communicating with you through 2025.

-Finally, I would like to thank my fellow directors for all their support to the Company and to me personally in 2023 and I would also like to thank Darragh, Fiona and Andrea Stafford, our Head of Finance, for all their efforts during the past year in driving the effective execution of the Company's strategy.
-I thank Darragh for his work and significant contributions to Malin over the years and wish him well in the future.
-I look forward to working with my fellow directors and the management team to build on the progress made in 2023 to further deliver on our strategy in the year ahead.
+Finally, I would like to thank my fellow directors for all their support to the Company and to me personally in 2024 and I would also like to thank Fiona Dunlevy and Andrea Stafford for all their efforts during the past year in driving the effective execution of the Company's strategy.
+Fiona took on the role of Executive Director in October 2023 and has more recently taken on the title of Chief Executive Officer, recognising the significant contribution she has made in executing on Malin's strategy and in delivering on our commitment to maximise value for our shareholders.
+I look forward to working with my fellow directors and the management team to build on the progress made in 2024 to further deliver on our strategy.